KwatMDPhD/Note/name.md

 ## Name variables

-Name after content.

-Name as generally as possible without risking being false.

 Name within the smallest context.

+Name as generally as possible without being false.

 When using external tools, use their names.